You were charged with an OUI after a car accident. Does that mean you can not win the case?

 A Recent Case I Won

 I had a case recently where the incident started with my client taking a left turn in front of a car and getting in an accident with a pregnant woman.
 This testimony was certainly not the best way to start off a trial.
 Part of my defense was that reason he didn’t do perfectly on the field sobriety tests was that he was in an accident and he was shaken.

 That client was found not guilty of a 4th offense OUI, so just because my client had an accident doesn’t automatically mean he was screwed.

-As in any OUI case, we always point out all the things you did correctly, that are not consistant with being impaired.
-In that case the prosecutor tried to make a big deal about the fact that he didn’t pull over right away right after the accident, he pulled sort of 30 or 40 feet sort of off the road and into an apartment complex.
+As in any OUI case, we always point out all the things you did correctly, that are not consistent with being impaired.
+In that case, the prosecutor tried to make a big deal about the fact that he didn’t pull over right away right after the accident, he pulled 30 or 40 feet slightly off the road and into an apartment complex.

 Russell Matson is the founding attorney of The Law Offices of Russell J. Matson, PC a criminal defense law firm in Massachusetts.
 His web site is http://madrunkdrivingdefense.com.